 Adult and Community Learning

-We are keen to work with people of all ages and abilities over the next eighteen months as we prepare to open the Heritage Centre.
-Future community learning projects will include object handling, oral history and reminiscence sessions as well as arts, photography and film-making opportunities.
-We hope that some of this work will be showcased in our new temporary exhibition space.
+We are keen to work with people of all ages and abilities.
+Future community learning projects may include object handling, oral history and reminiscence sessions as well as arts, photography and film-making opportunities.

 If you have an idea for a collaborative project or are interested in working with us to explore Govan’s local history and the legacy of Fairfield please get in touch with our Fairfield Co-ordinator, Abigail Morris by phoning 0141 445 5866 or email: email@example.com